sirodoht/prophet/README.md

 # prophet

-A Prophet stood alone with sight so clear,
+> A Prophet stood alone with sight so clear,
-Of things to come, a premonition dear.
+> Of things to come, a premonition dear.
-With visions bold, he spoke of what was near,
+> With visions bold, he spoke of what was near,
-Of troubles, pain, and hope to conquer fear.
+> Of troubles, pain, and hope to conquer fear.

+Long-form content nostr client.
+Pre-alpha.

 ## Development